Logiqx/wsw-results/docs/README.md

 ## Weymouth Speed Week

+The text below has been copied from the event [background](https://speedsailing.com/index.php/eventinformation/background) page of the [WSW](https://www.speedsailing.com/) home page.

 The results for all years between 1998 and 2021 are now [available](results/index.html).

-The following text is from the [event background](https://speedsailing.com/index.php/eventinformation/background) page of the WSW [website](https://www.speedsailing.com/).
+Technical project documentation is also being [maintained](tech/README.md) on GitHub.